m-a-d-n-e-s-s/madness/doc/quantum.md

 ## Calculation parameters
 All calculations require parameters, specifying the molecule, the quantum chemical model, charge etc.
 If no parameters are given, default parameters will be used.
 Only the molecule itself must be specified by the user.
-Paramters can be specified through an input file and/or command line options
+Parameters can be specified through an input file and/or command line options.

 Some parameters depend on each other and are set automatically, e.g. certain numerical parameters, or the use of point group symmetry.
+Paremters set by the user are always respected.

 In the output files of the calculations the complete set of input parameters are printed out, together with a short description and further information.